jl-oclinux/SecWinBatchMode/Win10-Initial-Setup-Script/README.md

 Command using the preset file above:

-    powershell.exe -NoProfile -ExecutionPolicy Bypass -File swmb.ps1 -include Win10.psm1 -preset mypreset.txt
+    powershell.exe -NoProfile -ExecutionPolicy Bypass -File swmb.ps1 -import Win10.psm1 -preset mypreset.txt

 ### Includes

-The script also supports inclusion of custom tweaks from user-supplied modules passed via `-include` parameter.
+The script also supports inclusion of custom tweaks from user-supplied modules passed via `-import` parameter.
 The content of the user-supplied module is completely up to the user, however it is strongly recommended to have the tweaks separated in respective functions as the main tweak library has.
 The user-supplied scripts are loaded into the main script via `Import-Module`, so the library should ideally be a `.psm1` PowerShell module.
 Example of a user-supplied tweak library `mytweaks.psm1`:

 ```powershell